ohovey1/cartpole_reinforce/README.md

 Some results ended with average rewards nearing 500 (which is the maximum) and other times with average rewards of under 100.

 This is common in REINFORCE training.
 One step to mitigate this was to set random seeds during initialization for reproducability.
-I also experimented with increased training time, which also lead to more stable training.
+I experimented with increased training time, which also lead to more stable training.
 In the future, it could be worth implementing a learning rate scheduler to see if this made training more stable.

 ## Conclusions and Visualization